aragon/hack/docs/guides-agent-app.md

    <img width="800" height="450" src="/docs/assets/agent-guide/agent-2.png">
 </p>

-4. And voila!
+4. Sign the transaction and voila!
 That's all there is to it.
-You should see the vote has passed with 100% Yes vote.
+When you click on the Voting app again you should see the vote has passed with a 100% Yes vote.

 <p align="center">
    <img width="800" height="450" src="/docs/assets/agent-guide/agent-3.png">